Self-hosted runtime control for agent actions

 Open source

-Deploy the proxy now.
+Deploy the runtime guard now.

 MCP gateway and generic HTTP policy gate